alibaba/async_simple/README.md

 English | [中文](./README_CN.md)

-The async_simple is a library offering simple, light-weight and easy-to-use components to write asynchronous codes.
-The components offered include the Lazy (based on C++20 stackless coroutine), the Uthread (based on stackful coroutine) and the traditional Future/Promise.
+async_simple is a library offering simple, light-weight and easy-to-use components to write asynchronous code.
+The components offered include Lazy (based on C++20 stackless coroutine), Uthread (based on stackful coroutine) and the traditional Future/Promise.

 # Quick Experience

-We can try async_simple online within [compiler-explorer](compiler-explorer.com): https://compiler-explorer.com/z/Tdaesqsqj .
-Note that the `Uthread` is not able to use in compiler-explorer since it requires installation.
+We can try async_simple online in [compiler-explorer](compiler-explorer.com): https://compiler-explorer.com/z/Tdaesqsqj .
+Note that `Uthread` cannot be use in compiler-explorer since it requires installation.

 # Install Dependencies

-The build of async_simple need libaio, googletest and cmake.
+The build of async_simple requires libaio, googletest and cmake.
 Both libaio and googletest are optional.
 (Testing before using is highly suggested.)

-## Using apt (ubuntu and debian's)
+## Using apt (Ubuntu and Debian)

 ```bash
 # Install libaio